fenix92/clickClock/README.md

 # jQuery-clickClock

-**jQuery** plugin that force an input (type text) to reicive a TIME value. hours+minutes.
+**jQuery** plugin that force an input (type text) to reicive a TIME value **HH:MM** (hours : minutes).
 Nothing else.
-User-friendly.

-This plugins proposes tu a user to fill a box with a time.
-It allows only a **HH:MM** value.
-Easy to use, by clicking on a virtual clock OR by filling the form.
+Easy to use, and user-friendly.
+Simply click on a virtual clock OR fill the form with the num keypad.
 Please consider the following html :

     <input type="text" value="00:00" id="foo">